 That doesn’t mean don’t brush.
-Let me explain.

 Many studies clearly state that all of the presently available toothbrushes have the ability to be infected by a wide range of microorganisms, including viruses which can cause the common cold to even herpes.
 Pneumonia-causing bacteria also are found on a toothbrush.

-Secondly, toothbrush bristles are contaminated, not just on the surfaces, but also in defects and pits on the bristles and along the entire length of the bristles, including the insertion points in the toothbrush head
+Second, toothbrush bristles are contaminated, not just on the surfaces, but also in defects and pits on the bristles and along the entire length of the bristles, including the insertion points in the toothbrush head

-Thirdly, the number of bristles per tuft, the number of tufts per row, and the number of rows per head have a direct relationship to the promotion of infection and the retention of microorganisms on toothbrushes.
+Third, the number of bristles per tuft, the number of tufts per row, and the number of rows per head have a direct relationship to the promotion of infection and the retention of microorganisms on toothbrushes.
 The fewer bristles per tuft, the fewer tufts per row, and the fewer rows per head collect fewer bacteria and viruses

-Fourthly, translucent, or clear head designed toothbrushes have less retention of microorganisms.
+Fourth, translucent, or clear head designed toothbrushes have less retention of microorganisms.
 These bugs are sensitive to light, and survive sitting on the dark side of the toothbrush.

 Here’s How to Prevent Reinfecting Yourself

 Choose a small toothbrush head